-The 2015 restoration of L'Inhumaine was available on Mubi recently, a 1924 silent by L'Herbier.
-(The film is also on Fandor, another fantastic movie service.)
+The 2015 restoration of L'Inhumaine was available on Mubi recently, a 1924 silent by Marcel L'Herbier.
 As I watched I'd realized, oh, yeah, I'd possibly seen a short bit of this previously.
 Where?
 I've no idea.
 Had I seen it in college, many years ago, and had long since lost any recollection of it?
 Perhaps I'd been directed to a clip up on Youtube.
-But I recognized the exterior of the house of the character, Claire, and thought the film would be interesting for the design elements if nothing else.
+Maybe I'd seen screengrabs from the film in a book or online.
+But it seemed to me I recognized the exterior of the house of the character, Claire, and thought the film would be interesting for the design elements if nothing else.
 I shortly found myself glued to the screen.
 Plus the music by Aidje Tafial, used with this latest restoration, is phenomenal.

 Then Kubrick entered the film--or seemed to--and I was quite taken aback at unexpectedly watching a portion of The Shining in a 1924 silent.
-I wish there was a clip of the L'Inhumaine scene on Youtube, but there's not, which is a shame as it's going to be nearly impossible to aptly describe how entwined I felt the very first of the opening credits section of The Shining was with the "suicide" scene of the character Einar Norsen in L'Inhumaine, and I use quotation marks for a reason.
+I wish there was a clip of the scene of L'Inhumaine, on Youtube, which threw me into The Shining but there's not, which is a shame as it's going to be nearly impossible to aptly describe how entwined I felt the very first of the opening credits section of The Shining was with the "suicide" scene of the character Einar Norsen in L'Inhumaine, and I use quotation marks around suicide for a reason.

 I said "at first" Georgette's acting seems stiff and not to work.
 But the point is that she is the inhuman woman.
 The ambiguity of her expressions is a part of this.